nbuchwitz/icingaweb2-module-pve/doc/02-configuration.md

 - Choose `Virtual Machines` in the `Object Type` list
 - Set the `Key column name` (usually `vm_id` or `vm_name` for a virtual machine)

+### Import source for storages

+Create an import source and perform the basic configuration as described above.

+Additionall steps:

+- Choose `Storages` in the `Object Type` list
+- Set the `Key column name` (usually `storage_id` for a resource pool)

 ### Import source for resource pools

 Create an import source and perform the basic configuration as described above.